 |Peak-to-trough declines to 01/07/17||Model portfolio (A)||FTSE All-Share (B)||Difference (A – B)|

 |Maximum decline over 5 years||– 3.9%||– 11.4%||+ 7.5%|

 Keeping volatility and declines to an acceptable level is something that many investors ignore.

-They chase high returns from high risk stocks, which is fine when the market’s going up.
-But when bull turns to bear, many of these investors find out that their tolerance for losing money is much lower than they thought.
+They chase high returns from high-risk stocks, which is fine when the market’s going up.
+But when a bull market turns into a bear market, many of these investors find out that their tolerance for losing money is much lower than they thought.

 Many of them end up panic-selling at the bottom of a bear market, locking in losses which would otherwise only be temporary.